 When you’re curling weights and performing dumbbell bicep exercises, there are a few common mistakes that you need to avoid if you want to gain muscle mass and strength while staying safe in the gym.

 Momentum and the standing bicep curl do not mix.

 The DB curl is a pure isolation exercise.
 As such, you should avoid using your legs, hips, and back to swing the weights up in an attempt to lift heavier dumbbells or perform more reps.

-While using the improper curling form may well enable you to curl larger dumbbells, the extra resistance won't be going straight to your biceps.
-Most of the tension, in fact, will get distributed to the muscles that you're using to cheat.
-Therefore, you won't actually be getting any extra bicep stimulation for your efforts.
+While using the improper curling form may well enable you to exceed the average dumbbell curl weight, the extra resistance won’t be going straight to your biceps.
+Most of the tension, in fact, will get distributed to the muscles that you’re using to cheat.
+Therefore, you won’t actually be getting any extra bicep stimulation for your efforts.